yggdrasil-network/yggdrasil-network.github.io/about.md

 Nodes do not need to be assigned an address from a centralised authority; they can **generate their own cryptographic identity** and, more importantly, they can keep this address as they roam.
 Once peering connections are established, routing information is propagated quickly and automatically throughout the network.

-This ability to provide full end-to-end routability between all network nodes means that Yggdrasil is potentially an enabling technology for true edge computing scenarios, as well as real-world mesh networks, as it **does not rely on the Internet** to function.
+This ability to provide full end-to-end routability between all network nodes means that Yggdrasil is potentially an enabling technology for true edge computing scenarios, as well as real-world mesh networks.
+Most importantly, **does not rely on the Internet to function**, therefore it can be used to rapidly build networks in places with little or no existing infrastructure.

 ### How does Yggdrasil compare to other projects?